Skip to content

 }}'

-The deployment rollout will be automatically triggered by the applied patch.
+4. After you applied the patch, the deployment rollout will be triggered automatically.
 The update process is successfully finished when all Pods have been restarted.

 Expected output